Sam Tingle

 Sam Ashworth Tingle (24 August 1921 – 19 December 2008) was an English-born racing driver from Rhodesia, now Zimbabwe.

 Tingle was born in Manchester, United Kingdom, and made his Formula One debut on 28 December 1963.

-He was one of only two drivers from Rhodesia to successfully enter a Formula One race, the other being John Love.
+Tingle was one of only two drivers from Rhodesia to successfully enter a Formula One race, the other being John Love.
 A third Rhodesian racer, Clive Puzey, failed to qualify in his Formula One attempt.
 He died in Somerset West, South Africa, aged 87.

+He won the National Rhodesian Championship five times from 1959 to 1964 and the Border Trophy in 1966.